what is the purpose of a deposition what is the purpose of a deposition

 Understanding Depositions

 Depositions play a crucial role in the discovery phase of legal proceedings.
-They involve collecting testimony outside of the courtroom.
+They are involved in collecting testimony outside of the courtroom.

 Definition and Purpose